saphal-sip-org/attendance-tracker/README.md

-## This is our awesome attendance tracker app
+# This is our awesome attendance tracker app

+### We started on May 7 2024